Cobra (Marvel Comics): Klaus Voorhees

 Klaus Voorhees was born in Rotterdam, the Netherlands.
-Klaus was an ex-convict and the Dutch laboratory assistant to Professor Schecktor, a scientist working in India and looking for a cure for venomous snake bites.
-Unsatisfied with his lower position, and intent on stealing Schecktor's discoveries, Voorhees killed Schecktor by using a cobra.
-In order to make himself look less guilty, Cobra let the cobra bite him as well.
-He used an experimental anti-venom for snake venom to cure himself, but denied it to Schecktor.
-The cobra was radioactive due to experimentation and in a process similar to that which granted Spider-Man his powers, Voorhees gained superhuman abilities similar to a cobra's.
-Thor's mortal form Don Blake had encountered Schecktor.
-As Thor, he met the dying man and learned what had happened and that Cobra was traveling to America.
-Cobra attempted to manufacture a cobra-serum to transform others into similarly-powered slaves, but was thwarted by Thor.
-Although Cobra escaped using Jane Foster as a hostage.
+Klaus is an ex-convict and a laboratory assistant to Professor Schecktor, a scientist working in India and looking for a cure for venomous snake bites.
+Unsatisfied with his lower position, and intent on stealing Schecktor's discoveries, Voorhees kills Schecktor by using a cobra.
+In order to make himself look less guilty, Voorhees lets the cobra bite him as well.
+The cobra is radioactive due to experimentation and in a process similar to that which granted Spider-Man his powers, gives Voorhees superhuman abilities similar to a cobra's.
+As Cobra, Voorhees attempts to manufacture a cobra-serum to transform others into similarly-powered slaves, but is thwarted by Thor.

-As the professional criminal called Cobra, he fought Thor, Daredevil, and a number of other superheroes.
-Cobra and Mister Hyde were partners for years.
-They first joined forces to get revenge upon Thor, but were jailed.
-Cobra and Hyde were then bailed out and employed by Loki to kidnap Jane Foster, and Loki doubled their powers.
-Thor followed them to a house where traps had been set up for him.
-Hyde was defeated and then Thor manipulated the power supply of the house.
-Using his hammer, he sent a charge through the house that electrocuted Cobra.
-The weakened Cobra was forced out of a pipe next to Thor.
-He was easily defeated by Thor and left bound, before being arrested with Hyde.
-Cobra and Hyde then battled Daredevil for the first time.
-He later teamed with Hyde and the Jester against Daredevil.
+Cobra is a longtime ally of Mister Hyde, who he first worked with in an attempt to get revenge on Thor.
+Cobra and Hyde are bailed out of prison by Loki, who enhances their powers and sends them to kidnap Jane Foster.
+Cobra is easily defeated by Thor before being arrested with Hyde.

-Cobra later joined the original Serpent Squad with Eel and his brother Viper.
-With the Serpent Squad, he attacked Captain America and the Falcon.
-He subsequently joined the second Serpent Squad and battled Steve Rogers in his Nomad identity, then he became involved in an attempt to raise the continent of Lemuria up from the ocean.
-He became trapped with the second Viper and his cowardice earned her enmity.
+Cobra later joins the original Serpent Squad with Eel and his brother Viper.
+With the Serpent Squad, he attacks Captain America and the Falcon.
+He subsequently joins the second Serpent Squad and battles Steve Rogers in his Nomad identity, then he became involved in an attempt to raise the continent of Lemuria up from the ocean.